Biggest Studs, Duds and Surprises of Washington Redskins' 2017 Season

 Too often, the Redskins have appeared unprepared and ill-disciplined.
 Penalties, turnovers, dubious game management and shaky execution have become worryingly commonplace.

-Gruden freely admitted to being "at a loss for words" after losing in L.A., per the Associated Press (h/t USA Today Sports).
+Gruden freely admitted to being "at a loss for words" after losing in L.A., per the Associated Press (h/t USA Today).
 It makes sense since there's no easy way to explain being out of your depth.

 Missing the playoffs for a third time in four years must surely mean Gruden will be coaching elsewhere in 2018.